Power Transformations of Relative Count Data as a Shrinkage Problem: Preliminaries

 where the $\omega_i$ are suitable weights.
 Here, for the data, we used the empirical parameter estimates of the count distribution $\hat{\boldsymbol{q}}$ instead of the counts $\boldsymbol{n}$ themselves.
 In the case of relative counts, where the total of each sample is not of direct interest, this seems a good idea because we want to visualize the ``shape" of the data without their ``size" \cite{Greenacre2017}.
 There are two main ordination methods that are relational in the sense that they visualize shape only \cite{Biplots}, Correspondence Analysis (CA) and log-ratio analysis (LRA).
 CA uses a weighting scheme that involves row and column totals of the data matrix.
 In this way, it takes into account the data size indirectly to account for the precision of the shape estimates.
 LRA, in contrast, is a PCA of data that are log-transformed and double-centred.
 Here, relationships between parts remain invariant under taking subsets of the data,\footnote{This property is known as subcompositional coherence.} and it is better suited for true compositions.
 It was shown \cite{Greenacre2010} that via the following limit of the Box-Cox family \cite{BoxCox} of power transformations

 CA on power-transformed data converges to LRA.
 CA and LRA are thus special cases of a more general family of ordination methods.
-To make this more precise in the case of unweighted LRA, consider the following transformation of our empirical estimates: When now using uniform weights $\omega_j=D^2$, the limit
+To make this more precise in the case of unweighted LRA, consider the following transformation of our empirical estimates: